top of page

 I was a bush kid from south west Queensland.

 I had School of the Air, a menagerie of farm animals and a love of drawing.
 Living on an isolated station meant animals were often my play mates, we simply lived too far from a school and other families.
+We had commercial sheep, goats and cattle, but there were always pets.

 From here I went to boarding school in Toowoomba, Agricultural College at Longreach and various jillarooing jobs around eastern Australia.